sabegg2/Project3/README.md

 In this project, we were required to include at least one JavaScript or Python library that we did not cover in class.
 I used three new libraries: pg, express, and cors.
 The pg library is used to interact with PostgreSQL databases from a Node.js application.
 The express library is a fast, minimalist web framework for Node.js, used to build web servers and APIs.
 The cors library provides middleware to enable Cross-Origin Resource Sharing (CORS) in an Express application.
 CORS allows your server to handle requests from different origins (domains, ports).

+## Ethical considerations

+The data used in this study was from two anemometers located at a site in North Dakota.
+The anemometers and the data they provide are property of LongPath Technologies, Inc. Since historical wind data is accessibe to anyone who wants to install their own anemometer or from sevearl local foreacsting stations, the data is not considered confidential.
+There is no identifying information about the site or persons involved, so there are no ethical issues with its usage.

 ## References for data

 The wind data was provided by LongPath Tecchnologies, Inc., a methane-gas monitoring service based in Boulder, Colorado.
 The data was collected at one of the sites they monitor. [https://www.longpathtech.com/](https://www.longpathtech.com/).